Maksym Kowal

-Maksym Danylo Kowal (born June 4, 1991) is a Canadian professional soccer player who plays as a forward for Greifswalder FC.
+Maksym Danylo Kowal (born June 4, 1991) is a Canadian professional soccer player who plays as a forward for Alliance United FC in League1 Ontario.

 Early life

 Kowal was born in Toronto, Ontario, growing up in nearby Mississauga, Ontario and is of Ukrainian descent.
 He began playing youth soccer with USC Karpaty, later moving to the Erin Mills Eagles at U14 level.

 Club career

 College and Semi-pro

 Kowal attended the University at Buffalo beginning in 2009 and played for the soccer team.
 During his college tenure he played in the USL Premier Development League with Des Moines Menace and Toronto Lynx.

 England

 In 2013, he went abroad to England, first joining non-league club Barnstaple Town F.C.
 Afterwards, he joined Tiverton Town F.C.
 He then joined eighth tier Carlton Town F.C.

 Poland

 In 2015, he joined Polish second-tier club Widzew Łódź in the I liga, however, due to procedural reasons with having arrived from a non-professional club, he was unable to be registered to be eligible for league matches.
-Widzew was relegated at the end of the season and went bankrupt and was relegated to the fifth tier, and subsequently, in July 2015, Kowal joined tird-tier club Raków Częstochowa in the II liga.
-In February 2016. he joined Olimpia Zambrów on a six-month loan.
-The following season he joined ŁKS Łódź helping them win promotion that season.
+Widzew was relegated at the end of the season and went bankrupt and was relegated to the fifth tier, and subsequently, in July 2015, Kowal joined third-tier club Raków Częstochowa in the II liga.
+In February 2016, he joined Olimpia Zambrów on a six-month loan.
+The following season, he joined ŁKS Łódź helping them win promotion that season.